peacheym/PeacheyWeb/README.md

 The goal of this site is to serve as both a portfolio of my work as a whole, as well as allow me to practice with modern web-development techniques such as JavaScript Frameworks, GraphQL, Middleware, etc.

-Note: _This project is a work in progress_
+Note: _This project is very much an active work in progress_

 ## Author